complexorganizations/content-blocker/.github/readme.md

 Why isn't there a list of IP addresses?
 - They may simply go on to the next IP and continue from there, thus banning IPs is worthless.

-What is the procedure for creating a new category?
-- Creating new categories is strongly discouraged, and no longer receives support; nevertheless, if you still believe it is essential for the community, please open an issue.

 What are the reasons behind the exclusion of so many financial domains and subdomains?
 - We just erase such entries if any of the list authors try to mess with them.

-Why doesn't your repo have a git history?
-- We would top out github's limits, under a day due to huge amounts of change.

 Why aren't you using regex to find them all instead of going line by line?
 - While using regex to discover them all is extremely cost effective, this method will not work on all domains, leaving you with a broken domain.